Accident Reconstruction | Vehicle Investigations

 Accident Reconstruction is the application of scientific principles to determine how an accident occurred based on the evidence available after the event.
 This process requires specialized knowledge in the areas of investigation, engineering, and human factors.
 Our engineering staff has over 165 years of combined experience assisting clients with their accident reconstruction needs, including ACTAR certifications and vehicle OEM experience.

-Motorcycles, ATVs, UTVs, side-by-sides, and snowmobiles have unique operating characteristics and environments that must be thoroughly understood to successfully analyze accidents involving these vehicles.
+Motorcycles, ATVs, UTVs, side-by-sides, snowmobiles, jet skis, and personal watercraft (PWCs) have unique operating characteristics and environments that must be thoroughly understood to successfully analyze accidents involving these vehicles.
 Our engineers and technical staff possess decades of hands-on riding, service, and maintenance experience and have professionally investigated and analyzed hundreds of accidents involving these vehicles.
 This knowledge and experience allows us to address issues specific to these vehicles.

 Vehicle Dynamics and Handling